liruikang0126/Stevens-Lost-Found-Forum/README.md

 - [x] check and schedule router and middleware

-- [ ] comment edit function
+- [x] comment edit function

-  Any user can edit and delete her/his own comments
+  Any user can edit and delete her/his own comments.

-  An admin can edit her/his own comments and delete all comments
+  An admin can edit her/his own comments and delete all comments.

-- [ ] comment limit function (one account can post only one comment in the post)
+- [x] comment limit function (one account can post only one comment in the post)

 - [ ] trending and latest posts page